-Students can obtain a minor in art or Italian by taking courses offered by ACA Villa Aurora to complete many of the requirements of their own home colleges/universities.
+Students can obtain a Minor in Art or Italian by taking courses offered by ACA Villa Aurora University to complete many of the requirements of their own home colleges/universities.
+Some Universities may also offer a Major in International studies with an Italian Emphasis.
 For this purpose, prior advice must be obtained from their respective colleges/universities as to what courses to take in Italy.

 The following certificates are provided: